 Statement of Values

-We reaffirm these 2,600 year-old Buddhist values in the face of cultures of violence and harm that threaten life on this planet and that differentially impact oppressed, exploited, and marginalized people, people of color, immigrants and refugees, poor people, women, disabled and differently abled people, Indigenous, and LGBTQIA+ peoples.
+We reaffirm these 2,600 year-old Buddhist values in the face of cultures of violence and harm that threaten life on this planet and that differentially impact oppressed, exploited, and marginalized people be they, oppressed people and religious groups, immigrants and refugees, poor people, women, disabled and differently abled people, Indigenous, and LGBTQIA+ peoples.

 The Buddhist path teaches that meditation and inner freedom must develop together with a foundation of generosity, ethical behavior, and lovingkindness.
 We affirm that human happiness requires intentions that are free from greed, hatred and cruelty; speech that is true and helpful, not harsh, not vain, slanderous nor abusive; and actions that are free from causing harm, killing, stealing, and sexual exploitation.